carlpulley/volatility/README.txt

 CURRENT LIMITATIONS
 ===================

-Due to a bug in the exportfile plugin's memory mapped page extraction code, extracted pages are not addressed correctly.
-Until this issue is resolved, file reconstruction only works for shared cache file pages.
+Due to a bug in the exportfile plugin's file reconstruction code, file reconstruction only works for file pages with no addressing overlaps at the moment.

 There is an unpatched bug in the Volatility 2.0 filescan plugin.
 This bug causes _FILE_OBJECT addresses to need an extra magic value of #18 bytes adding